-provides a visual context in which to consider how distance / time graphs represent movement over time.
+This problem provides a visual context in which to consider how distance / time graphs represent movement over time.
 It allows opportunity for learners to discuss and refine their ideas.
-Asking learners to predict, to justify their predictions and to consider modifying their views can help address misconceptions
+Asking learners to predict, to justify their predictions and to consider modifying their views can help address misconceptions and improve understanding.

-With the interactivity in its initial settings (i.e. dot in the centre) ask the group to predict what the path of the red dot will be and what the distance-time graph will look like.
+With the dot in the centre, ask the group to predict what the path of the dot will be and what the distance-time graph will look like.
 Learners could sketch the path and graph in advance, before seeing the polygon roll.
-Their suggestions could be compared and discussed before making a final joint judgement on the shapes of the path and the
+Their suggestions could be compared and discussed before making a final joint judgement on the shapes of the path and the graph.

 Run the interactivity.
 Discuss how the graphs related to what learners expected.
-Confirm understanding by asking what would happen if you changed the polygon to a triangle, a square, ... or a circle.
+Confirm understanding by asking what would happen if you changed the number of sides of the polygon.

-When the group feel confident, move them on to more challenging situations by moving the red point to a vertex of a pentagon.
-Ask similar questions about the path of the red dot and the distance-time graph.
+When the group feel confident, move them on to more challenging situations by moving the dot to a vertex of a pentagon.
+Ask similar questions about the path of the dot and the distance-time graph.

 Allow plenty of time for discussing/comparing different ideas before running the interactivity.
 The pause button is useful to focus on the different stages of the journey and to ask for conjectures about what will follow.

 Ask pairs or groups to work on new questions, agreeing and drawing the graph and path together before using the interactivity to confirm their ideas.

 What happens if the dot is moved to a different vertex?

 What happens if the dot isplaced on a vertex of a different polygon?